imkdir/QuoteApp/Codex-implementation-brief.md

 ## Product behavior

-### Tutor playback rule
+### Tutor playback contract

+Tutor playback is a real media path, not a local prototype shortcut.

+Rules:

+* the learner should hear real tutor audio from the backend/LiveKit path
+* audio is the primary tutor playback output
+* transcript, timing, or data-channel messages are secondary metadata only
+* do not use local iOS TTS as the primary tutor voice path
+* do not use OS-level shell TTS such as macOS `say` as the primary tutor voice path
-When the tutor reads the selected quote aloud, it must speak only the exact quote text.
+* when the tutor reads the selected quote aloud, it must speak only the exact quote text
-Do not add any preamble, instruction, commentary, encouragement, or extra words before or after the quote.
+* do not add preambles, instructions, commentary, praise, or any extra words before or after the quote
-Feedback belongs to the review phase, not the playback phase.
+* feedback belongs to the review phase, not the playback phase

 ### Quote rendering model